Post Graduate Certificate in Ultrasound for Anaesthesia and Critical Care

 • Diagnose and grade specific valve pathology using colour flow doppler

-• Evidence base for lung ultrasound
+• Appreciate the evidence base for lung ultrasound

-• Anatomy and sonoanatomy of the lung
+• Understand the anatomy and sonoanatomy of the pleura & lung

 • Integrate the findings with the clinical context to assist diagnosis